-The Compensation Committee retained Mercer Limited during the financial year 2020 as its independent external compensation advisor to support the committee in determining the design and implementation of compensation and benefits.
-The advisor was hired directly by the Compensation Committee in 2017, and the Compensation Committee has been fully satisfied with the performance and independence of the advisor since its engagement.
+The Compensation Committee retained Mercer Limited during the financial year 2021 as its independent external compensation advisor to support the committee in determining the design and implementation of compensation and benefits.
+The advisor from Mercer Limited was hired directly by the Compensation Committee in 2017, and the Compensation Committee has been fully satisfied with the performance and independence of the advisor since its engagement.
 In determining whether to renew the engagement with the advisor, the Compensation Committee evaluates, at least annually, the quality of the consulting service, the independence of the advisor, and the benefits of rotating advisors.
 Mercer Limited also provides services related to management development at the mid- and frontline leader level and in respect of corporate pensions.
-The individual Mercer Limited consultants who advise and support the committee are not responsible or rewarded for work beyond support to the Compensation Committee and the People & Organization function on senior compensation.
+The independent advisor and his team that advises and supports the committee are not responsible or rewarded for work beyond support to the Compensation Committee and the People & Organization function on senior

-Meetings held in 2020 and self-evaluation
+Meetings held in 2021 and self-evaluation

-In 2020, the Compensation Committee held six formal meetings.
-In line with prior years, it collaborated with the Science & Technology Committee to review and endorse for approval by the Board of Directors the innovation targets and achievements of the Annual Incentive and LTPP.
-The assessment of the Compensation Committee was included in the Board's overall 2020 self-evaluation.
+In 2021, the Compensation Committee held seven formal meetings.
+In line with prior years, it collaborated with the Science & Technology Committee to review and endorse, for approval by the Board of Directors, the innovation targets and achievements of the Annual Incentive and LTPP.
+The Compensation Committee conducted a self-evaluation in 2021.